Beliavsky/Fortran-code-on-GitHub/README.md

 [gslib2.0: Geostatistical Software Library](https://github.com/exepulveda/gslib2.0): aims to create a modern version of the original GSLIB source code, by exepulveda

+[KronLinInv](https://github.com/inverseproblem/KronLinInv): Kronecker-product-based linear inversion of geophysical (or other kinds of) data under Gaussian and separability assumptions.
+The code computes the posterior mean model and the posterior covariance matrix (or subsets of it) in an efficient manner (parallel algorithm) taking into account 3-D correlations both in the model parameters and in the observed data.

 [libdierckx](https://github.com/DaanVanVugt/libdierckx): collection of FORTRAN programs for curve and surface fitting with splines and tensor product splines.
 Features included are automatic knot selection, error smoothing and data reduction.

 [MCMC f90 library](https://github.com/mjlaine/mcmcf90): do Markov chain Monte Carlo simulation from a posterior distribution of unknown model parameters defined by a likelihood function and prior, by mjlaine